What happens when someone goes to jail?

 During booking, the arrestees are allowed to make a limited number of free phone calls to attorneys, family, friends and bondsmen.
 Once an inmate is inside the jail, staff will not relay messages to him from people outside of the facility.

-Next, they get a change to post bond.
+Second They get a chance to post bond. :

 After booking, inmates can post bond or be moved to a housing area to stay through the court process until bond is paid or until their sentences are complete.

 In some cases, the judge does not allow the inmate to bond out.
-In that case, the inmate is seen by a judge the next business day at 8:30 a.m.
+In that case, the inmate is seen by a judge or magistrate the following day.

 If the inmate has been charged with a crime from another police department, they will be transported to that agency.
 For security reasons, we do not release information about transports to the public.